wallpants/pantsdown/README.md

         if (container) container.innerHTML = html;
     }, []);

-    // 🚨 for styles to be applied, a parent element must contain
+    // 🚨 for styles to be applied, a parent element must have
-    // the classes "pantsdown light" or "pantsdown dark" return <div id="markdown-container" className="pantsdown light" />;
+    // the classes "pantsdown light" or "pantsdown dark" added return <div id="markdown-container" className="pantsdown light" />;
 }